gtzilla/fastFrag/README.md

     fastFrag has only two goals, be simple and fast.
 It currently has one method: .create() enough said.

+* Can I use it to create XML

+    Currently, fastFrag checks against a list of HTML elements and only allows one made up tag, 'item'.
+It doesn't validate attribute names, however, to use it to create XML, you need to fork the code and alter the line that contains

+        safe_el.indexOf( o.type ) > -1

+    And example might be

+        // from
+        el_name = ( safe_el.indexOf( o.type ) > -1 ) ? o.type : "div";
+        // to
+        el_name = o.type || "div";

 * Why this syntax?